Date Thesis Awarded

 This thesis will examine the importance of an interdisciplinary approach to anthropology, archaeology and history in both academic and museum settings.
 Using the “Lives Bound Together: Slavery at George Washington’s Mount Vernon” exhibit as a case study, the necessity of teaching from an interdisciplinary perspective at an undergraduate level, if not before is stressed.
 Specific attention is given to the subfield of archaeology, the role of oral histories and descendant communities in creating museum exhibitions and the ways in which the museum presents a historical narrative about a complex and emotionally charged topic to visitors who arrive with diverse experiences and expectations.

 Rosenberg, Alexnadra A., "A Case Study in the Interdisciplinary: The Role of Anthropology, Archaeology and History in Academia and Museums" (2017).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 994.

 African American Studies Commons, American Material Culture Commons, Archaeological Anthropology Commons, Civic and Community Engagement Commons, Community-Based Learning Commons, Cultural History Commons, Elementary Education Commons, Higher Education Commons, Museum Studies Commons, Oral History Commons, Public History Commons, Race and Ethnicity Commons, Secondary Education Commons, Social and Cultural Anthropology Commons, Social History Commons, Tourism Commons, United States History Commons